patrickhuber/patrickhuber.github.io/_posts/2015-03-17-creating-reusable-powershell-modules-with-psget-and-chocolatey.md

 layout: default
 title: Creating Reusable PowerShell Modules with PsGet and Chocolatey
 ---
+# Creating Reusable PowerShell Modules with PsGet and Chocolatey

 ## The Problems

+### Install
-* I have a few PowerShell modules that I work with that I'd like to distribute internally but I don't want to manually copy the modules into the PowerShell modules folders.
+I have a few PowerShell modules that I work with that I'd like to distribute internally but I don't want to manually copy the modules into the PowerShell modules folders.

+### Dependency Management
-* I would also like to benefit from package management and not need to copy folders and files around in order to get reuse out of my modules.
+I would also like to benefit from package management and not need to copy folders and files around in order to get reuse out of my modules.
 If a module has a dependency, it should automatically download that dependency.

+### Learning Curve
-* I would like to give the Operations team a one liner that they can use to install the latest package dependencies and not have to worry about digging around on google to find out how to install the module.
+I would like to give the Operations team a one liner that they can use to install the latest package dependencies and not have to worry about digging around on google to find out how to install the module.

+### I want it now
-* Windows Management Framework v5.0 is currently in Preview
+Windows Management Framework v5.0 is currently in Preview and has package management capabilities that I can't use because they are not production ready.

+## The Solutions
-## The NuGet Solution - Dependency Management
+### NuGet - Dependency Management

 NuGet allows for an application to set a dependency on a released package.
 If the package has dependencies, those dependencies are downloaded automatically when the package is resolved.
 The ability to resolve packages solves the issue of managing PowerShell dependencies.